Welcome

 Latest News

-NPMTI is now accepting 2026 proposals for new and recurring projects in the research areas for the following crops: corn, cotton, wheat, and pulse crops.
-All projects that fit the research area priorities as spelled out in the action plans for the four NPMTI-supported crops will be considered.
 Proposed projects that show collaborative efforts from multiple institutions (public and/or private), multiple states, and include multiple crop systems are encouraged, but not necessary.
 As NPMTI grows, additional row crops and associated diseases may be considered on an annual RFP basis.
-Apply today and be a part of this initiative that is so important to American agriculture!
+Be a part of this initiative that is so important to American agriculture!

-Submission Deadlines:
+Submission Deadlines

-Letter of Intent: Due January 7, 2026
+Letter of Intent (LOI): Due December 15, 2026